HEIG-AndreCosta/cnm/lab01_session01_matrix_multiplication/report/report.md

 From the results, we can see that the time taken to execute the algorithm is decreasing with the tile size from a certain point, then it increases again when the tile size is too big.

-To explain this behavior, we can say that the cache memory have a certain size and the tile size must be adapted to this size to optimize the cache memory behavior.
+This behavior is explained by the fact that the cache memory hsa a certain size and the tile size must be adapted to this size to optimize the cache memory behavior.

 On the `Nvidia® Jetson Orin Nano`, the cache memory size are:
 | Cache | Size |